Skip advert

 Cons

-Now, more than ever, the Kia EV6 confirms that you can kick your petrol or diesel habit and go for an electric car.
-With a larger battery size, the latest EV6 has more than 300 miles of range, while ultra-rapid charging speeds make pit stops on long trips a breeze.
+Now, more than ever, the Kia EV6 confirms that you can kick your petrol or diesel habit and choose an electric car.
+With a larger battery, the latest EV6 has more than 300 miles of range, while ultra-rapid charging speeds make pit stops on long trips a breeze.
 There’s plenty of standard equipment, and even though the EV6 is a few years old, its updated styling is still radical enough to turn heads.

 Advertisement - Article continues below

-However, while it charges faster than most of its competition, there are more efficient rivals, like the Polestar 2, which can go further between charges.
-There are also more comfortable and practical alternatives such as the Skoda Enyaq to consider, which offers a more compliant low-speed ride along with a much larger boot.
+However, while it charges faster than most of its competitors, there are more efficient rivals, such as the Polestar 2, which can go further between charges.
+There are also more comfortable and practical alternatives to consider, such as the Skoda Enyaq, which offers a more compliant low-speed ride plus a much larger boot.

 Key specs